“He provides practical and strategic advice that reflects commercial realities. [He] is extraordinarily talented.” (2022)

 - Internal investigation for a Fortune 50 company into public corruption allegations involving political contributions and state government contracts.

-- Internal investigation for a Fortune 500 company into alleged corrupt payments and entertainment in Japan.
+- Internal investigation for a Fortune 500 company into alleged corrupt payments and entertainment through third-party intermediary in Japan.

 - Internal investigation for a Fortune 500 consumer goods company into allegations of OFAC Iran sanctions violations.